-The ions may be detected and/or analyzed by a mass spectrometer.
-The mass spectrometer may comprise an orthogonal 10 acceleration time-of-flight mass spectrometer (Q-TOF Premier, Waters Co., Mass.).
+The ions may be detected and/or analyzed by a mass spec- 10 trometer.
+The mass spectrometer may comprise an orthogonal acceleration time-of-flight mass spectrometer (Q-TOF Premier, Waters Co., MA).
 The orifice of the mass spectrometer may have an inner diameter from 100 μm to 500 μm, such as, for example, 225 μm to 375 μm.
-In at least one embodiment, the orifice of the mass spectrometer may have an inner 15 diameter from 100 μm to 200 μm, such as, for example, 127 μm.
-The orifice of the mass spectrometer may be extended by a straight or curved extension tube having a similar inner diameter as the orifice of the mass spectrometer and a length from 20 mm to 500 mm.
-The interface block temperature may 20 be from ambient temperature to 150° C., such as, for example, 23° C. to 90° C. and 60° C. to 80° C. In at least one embodiment, the interface block temperature may be 80° C. The potential may be from -100 V to 100 V, such as, for example, -70 V to 70 V. In at least one embodiment, the potential may 25 be -70 V. Tandem mass spectra may be obtained by collision activated dissociation (CAD) with a collision gas, such as argon, helium or nitrogen, at a collision cell pressure from 10^{-6} mbar to 10^{-2} mbar, and with collision energies from 10 eV to 200 eV.
-In at least one embodiment, the collision gas 30 may be argon, the collision cell pressure may be 4×10^{-3} mbar, and the collision energies may be from 10 eV to 25 eV.
+In at least one embodiment, 15 the orifice of the mass spectrometer may have an inner diameter from 100 μm to 200 μm, such as, for example, 127 μm.
+The orifice of the mass spectrometer may be extended by a straight or curved extension tube having a similar inner diameter as the orifice of the mass spectrometer and a length from 20 20 mm to 500 mm.
+The interface block temperature may be from ambient temperature to 150° C., such as, for example, 23° C. to 90° C. and 60° C. to 80° C. In at least one embodiment, the interface block temperature may be 80° C. The potential may be from -100 V to 100 V, such as, for example, 25 $-70 \,\mathrm{V}$ to $70 \,\mathrm{V}$ .
+In at least one embodiment, the potential may be -70 V. Tandem mass spectra may be obtained by collision activated dissociation (CAD) with a collision gas, such as argon, helium or nitrogen, at a collision cell pressure from $10^{-6}$ mbar to $10^{-2}$ mbar, and with collision energies from 10 30 eV to 200 eV.
+In at least one embodiment, the collision gas may be argon, the collision cell pressure may be $4\times10^{-3}$ mbar, and the collision energies may be from 10 eV to 25 eV.

 In various embodiments, the device may comprise one of transmission geometry and reflection geometry.
-In reflection geometry, the laser and ablation plume may be on the same side of the sample and the ablation plume may be generated on the same side.
-In transmission geometry, the laser may be positioned on a first side of the sample and the ablation plume may be generated on a second side of the sample.
-For example, the laser may emit energy at the rear of the sample to generate an ablation plume on the front of the sample to generate an ablation plume on the front of the sample.
-In transmission geometry, at least a portion of the ablation plume or at least a substantial portion of the ablation plume may be on a side opposite from the laser, and at least a portion of the ablation plume may be on the same side as the laser.
+In reflection 35 geometry, the laser and ablation plume may be on the same side of the sample.
+For example, the laser may be positioned on one side of the sample and the ablation plume may be generated on the same side.
+In transmission geometry, the laser may be positioned on a first side of the sample and the 40 ablation plume may be generated on a second side of the sample.
+For example, the laser may emit energy at the rear of the sample to generate an ablation plume on the front of the sample.
+In transmission geometry, at least a portion of the ablation plume or at least a substantial portion of the ablation 45 plume may be on a side opposite from the laser, and at least a portion of the ablation plume or no portion of the ablation plume may be on the same side as the laser.